typo3-themes/theme_bootstrap_highland/README.md

 # theme_bootstrap_highland
-TYPO3 compatible adaption of the "Highland - Multipage Business Template" by simpleqode
+TYPO3 compatible adaptation of the "Highland - Multipage Business Template" by simpleqode

 # Lincense
 Extended Wrap Bootstrap license for this theme has been bought by Cybercraft Media Manufactory, Clausthal-Zellerfeld, Germany.